Chiropractors can be essential for relieving pain.

 Because these chiropractic adjustments are specific to you and your body, your chiropractor will begin with a physical examination during your initial visit.
 It is here that your chiropractor will begin to discover what is wrong and develop a treatment plan that is right for you.

 Beyond just treating the pain, the goal should be to identify and address the underlying issue causing your body to be in pain.
 Remember, chiropractic adjustments work by making sure that your body’s musculoskeletal structure is properly aligned.
 And by doing so, they allow your body to heal itself.

 After a treatment plan has been developed, the chiropractic adjustments will begin.

 Your chiropractor will place you in specific positions, often having you lie down on specially padded tables.
 The chiropractor will then apply that controlled and sudden force to a joint.
+The amount of force used in these adjustments will vary on your age and existing pain.
 You may hear loud popping or cracking sounds during treatment.